Sergeant: Space Force

-On February 1, 2021, the United States Space Force established the rank of sergeant for the paygrade E-5, replacing the rank of staff sergeant used in the Air Force.
+On February 1, 2021, the United States Space Force established the rank of sergeant for the pay grade E-5, replacing the rank of staff sergeant used in the Air Force.
 This aligned the Space Force's E-5 grade with the Army and Marine Corps, in which sergeants hold the grade of E-5 and staff sergeants hold the grade of E-6.
 In the Air Force, staff sergeants hold the grade of E-5 and the prior rank of sergeant was a non-commissioned officer in the grade of E-4, equivalent to the U.S. Army's corporal.
 Sergeants rank above specialist 4 but below technical sergeant.

 NATO code

 While the rank is used in a number of NATO countries, it is ranked differently depending on the country.